Answering common fire safety FAQs to help your organisation comply with fire safety regulations.

 Training should be provided at induction, whenever risks change, and refreshed periodically to maintain awareness.
 This ensures that all staff are prepared to act safely during an emergency.

-Fire safety training should be conducted at induction for new staff and refreshed periodically, typically every 12 months, to ensure ongoing awareness.
+Fire safety training should be conducted at induction for new staff and refreshed periodically, usually every 12 months, to ensure ongoing awareness.
 Training frequency may depend on the level of risk in the workplace, with high-risk environments requiring more frequent updates.

 Additional training should also be provided when new fire risks are introduced, or significant changes are made to the premises or procedures.
 Regular training helps ensure compliance and workplace safety.